ayman-naj/Learning-Documentation/learning_notes.md

           -  all the greyish areas represent metal

           - the purple parts are all polysilicon (purified form of silicon)
     * when there is the purple colour in between either green, red, or yellow, it kind of acts as a gate

-Personal insights or reflections:
+Reflection

-It was very cool taking a look at the Visual Transister-level Simulator because you get to see a deeper view into the physical construction and operation of computer chips.
-I was able to see how each tiny polygon was contributing to the functionality of the device.
+Feedback: It was very cool taking a look at the Visual Transister-level Simulator because you get to see a deeper view into the physical construction and operation of computer chips.
+Reflection: I was able to see how each tiny polygon was contributing to the functionality of the device.